ChakradharG/SolveADoku/README.md

 ## Getting Started
 * Clone this repository
 * Install the required modules (pip install -r ```Requirements.txt```)
-* Download the chrome (or the browser of your choice) webdriver and save it into the directory as the code
+* Download the chrome (or the browser of your choice) webdriver and save it into the same directory as the code
 * Download scrcpy on your PC and turn on USB Debugging on your Android Device (So as to mirror your phone's screen on your PC)
 * Run ```SolveADoku.py```